jroweboy/DemonHunterExperience/README.md

 All audio is played through the `Dialog` channel which will allow you to crank the volume to max without affecting your regular gameplay too much.

+## Patch Notes

+### v1.0
+- Initial application launch.

+### v1.1
+- Added "The Hunt" voice lines
+- Prevent a sound effect from playing two times in a row
+- Fixed sound effect cooldowns, so they don't sometimes overlap.
+- Upped the sound effect cooldown to 14 seconds.
+- Voice lines for Vengence spec Demon Hunter works better.

 ## Installation

 Standard WoW addon installation.
 Also available on CurseForge.